 itch.io is home to nearly 1 million projects, and we want to make sure people looking for something new and interesting have the best experience possible.
 As a content creator, it’s your responsibility to accurately represent your project, and represent it in a way that makes a prospective buyer, downloader, or player interested in what you've created.

-These quality guidelines are things that an creator should be thinking about when publishing their project pages.
+These quality guidelines are aspects that a creator should consider when publishing their project pages.

 If you follow these guidelines, you're likely to have more players, buyers, and people talking about your work.
 Your project will be eligible to be indexed in our discovery features, (like browse, search, and recommendations), giving it the opportunity to be found by our millions of monthly users.

-If you don’t follow these guidelines then a site admin may decide to remove your page from the itch.io’s discovery index.
-Your page will still be available by direct access to anyone with the URL, or by your profile page, but because we feel that your page detracts from the browsing experience it will not shown on our listings.
+If you fail to adhere to these guidelines, a site admin may choose to remove your page from itch.io’s discovery index.
+Your page will still be accessible via direct access to anyone with the URL, or through your profile page, but since we believe that your page detracts from the browsing experience, it will not be shown on our listings.

-This is a living document.
-As we see new kinds of creators publish their works we sometimes have to revisit and update these rules.
-If you have any suggestions or questions get in touch.
+This document is continually updated.
+As we encounter new types of creators publishing their works, we sometimes need to revisit and revise these rules.
+If you have any suggestions or questions, please get in touch.

 itch.io has a wide range of visibility options.
 When you decide to make your page public it should be ready for everyone to see.
 This includes having all images, files, and classifications added as needed.
 As soon as you publish your page for the first time it’s added to the Most Recent list for people to find it.
 It can not be put on the top of the Most Recent page again.
 To get the best results from a newly released project you'll want to publish with something you're proud of.